rordi/rordi.github.io/index.md

 You can check out some of my work on [GitHub](https://github.com/rordi/) or visit [Teacherflow](https://www.teacherflow.ch), a platform that we released in 2017 to connect the Swiss Yoga and Pilates communities.
 I [certified](https://www.scrum.org/user/298081) as Professional Scrum Product Owner (PSPO I) and Professional Scrum Developer (PSD I) in December 2017.

+[Have a look at my reading list](./reading-list.html).
+If you have any book tips, let me know.